fwyc0573/asg4-template/README.md

         **`read_continue_t (inum, offset, buff, count)`**:
         - This function reads data **continuing from the end position reached by the previous `read_t()` or `read_continue_t()` call**.
+        - This function reads data starting from the specified offset, which is relative to the ending position of the last operation.
         - If `read_continue_t()` is called for the first time, it behaves the same way as `read_t()`.

         ---